Silvester van der Water

-Silvester van der Water (born 30 September 1996) is a Dutch professional footballer who plays as a winger for Eredivisie club Cambuur.
+Silvester van der Water (born 30 September 1996) is a Dutch professional footballer who plays as a winger for Greek Super League 2 club Panionios.

 Club career

 Almere City

 In 2014, van der Water joined the Almere City academy from amateur side SDO Bussum where he had spent 11 years.
 Ahead of the 2015–16 season, van der Water was moved up to the club's under-21 team contesting the Beloften Eredivisie.
 That same season he was promoted to the senior team, making his senior debut on 12 February 2016 as an 82nd minute substitute for Travis Brent in a 2–1 Eerste Divisie defeat to FC Eindhoven.
 He scored his first senior goals for the club on his third appearance, netting a brace in a 7–0 win over Jong PSV.
 He began the following season a regular starter but as Almere City's form declined, van der Water was dropped to the bench, earning most of his playing time as either a substitute or with the under-21s.

 After eight goals in nine games in the Derde Divisie with Jong Almere City to start the 2017–18 season, van der Water earned a recall to the first-team.
 He scored 12 goals in 26 regular season appearances before proving instrumental in the 2017–18 promotion playoffs with three goals and three assists in six games as Almere City reached the final but missed out on the club's first promotion to the Eredivisie, losing to De Graafschap 3–2 over two legs.